Back

 Hazardous materials are dangerous products that can cause fires, explosions, or health problems.
 They include flammable, reactive, or corrosive substances, as well as those that can lead to respiratory/skin/eye damage or irritation, sensitization, acute or long-term toxicity, organ damage, carcinogenicity, or biohazards.

-All staff in contact with hazardous materials, regardless of the amount, must obtain training to protect themselves.
+• All staff who handle or may be exposed to hazardous products, regardless of the amount, must obtain training to protect themselves.
 The Workplace Hazardous Materials Information System Provincial training course is available at no cost (refer to the Additional Resources section below).

 Safe Work Practices